-Lack of sustainable and inclusive SRH provision for indigenous people
+3.1.1 Lack of sustainable and inclusive SRH provision for indigenous people

 All studies reported barriers that hamper SRH service provision in general to the participating indigenous groups.
-Study participants brought up the issue that many of the current health and development interventions contributing to the health and wellbeing of indigenous peoples are only project-based and therewith temporarily.
-These interventions are therefore not a long term solution for ensuring inclusive SRH service and information provision for indigenous peoples (Hussain et al., 2015).
+Study participants brought up the issue that many of the current health and development interventions contributing to the health and wellbeing of indigenous people are only project-based and therewith temporarily.
+These interventions are therefore not a long term solution for ensuring inclusive SRH service and information provision for indigenous people (Hussain et al., 2015).

-Poor access to antenatal, intrapartum & postnatal care
+3.1.2 Poor access to antenatal, intrapartum & postnatal care

 In this section first overall factors influencing the access to antenatal care (ANC), delivery, and postnatal care (PNC) are provided.
-This is then followed by cultural perspectives on pregnancy and related services.
+This is than followed by cultural perspectives on pregnancy and related services.

-The studies show that remoteness and a lack of transport to healthcare facilities to receive ANC, PNC or to deliver are important determinants of maternal health care utilization among indigenous women (Akter et al., 2020; Hussain et al., 2015; R. Islam & Thorvaldsen, 2012).
+The studies show that remoteness and lack of transport to healthcare facilities to receive ANC, PNC or to deliver at a healthcare facility are important determinants of maternal health care utilization among indigenous women (Akter et al., 2020; Hussain et al., 2015; R. Islam & Thorvaldsen, 2012).
 In addition, lack of knowledge or awareness about the available services is another challenge.
 For one study among Chakma, Marma and Tripura communities, users and non-users of maternal care were interviewed.
-Of the 14 users interviewed, only one had used the ANC, facility delivery and PNC, while most others only used one of these services.
+Of the fourteen users interviewed, only one had used ANC, facility delivery and PNC, while most others only used one of these services.
 Many of the participants interviewed assumed that ANC services where only provided in private health facilities and were not aware of the availability of these in public health facilities.
-They also assumed that it would cost a lot of money to use this service (Akter et al., 2020).
+They also assumed that it would cost a lot of money to be able to use this service (Akter et al., 2020).

 Mistrust in healthcare providers was indicated as another important barrier.
 Fear of episiotomy and C-section was reported.
-Other trust related factors raised were: 1) a lack of trust in the quality of care at public facilities, 2) the fear of unofficial costs that were asked to be paid and 3) maltreatment by hospital staff as this was experienced by women using maternal health care services.
-This maltreatment included shouting at patients and delivering interventions without consent.
-One user of facility delivery reported the placement of an intra-uterine device as contraceptive after a C-section without informed consent (Akter et al., 2020)
+Other trust related factors raised were: 1) a lack of trust in the quality of care at public facilities, 2) the fear of unofficial costs that were asked to be payed and 3) maltreatment by the hospital staff as this was experienced by women having used maternal health care services.
+This maltreatment included shouting towards the patients and delivering practices without consent.
+One user of facility delivery reported the placement of an intrauterine device as contraceptive after delivery through a C-section without informed consent (Akter et al., 2020)

-Health care provider characteristics were also influencing access to ANC, facility delivery care and PNC, e.g., 95% of participating women in the study among the Santal community stated that they would rather not consult a male doctor (Tarafder & Sultan, 2014).
+Health care provider characteristics were also influencing access to ANC, facility delivery care and PNC, e.g.: 95% of participating women in the study among the Santal community stated that they would rather not consult a male doctor (Tarafder & Sultan, 2014).